 Tracking List: MAC 2026 - Broadband and Technology

-HB1780 - Rep. John Voss (R) - Establishes the "Act Against Abusive Website Access Litigation"
+HB1694 - Rep. Mazzie Christensen (R) - Establishes the "Act Against Abusive Website Access Litigation"

-If a lawsuit is filed claiming that a website is in violation of the Americans with Disabilities Act ("ADA"), the Attorney General or an adversely affected resident of this state may file a separate civil action against the party, attorney, or law firm claiming that an ADA violation has occurred.
-The civil action must ask for a determination as to whether the alleged website access violation is abusive litigation.
-If the court determines that the litigation is abusive, the court may award reasonable attorney's fees and costs, and punitive damages not to exceed three times the amount of attorney's fees awarded.
+If an allegation is made that a website is in violation of the Americans with Disabilities Act ("ADA"), the Attorney General or an adversely affected resident of this State can file a civil action against the party, attorney, or law firm claiming that an ADA violation has occurred.
+The civil action will ask for a determination as to whether the alleged website access violation is abusive litigation.
+If the court determines that the litigation is abusive, the court can award reasonable attorney's fees and costs, and punitive damages not to exceed three times the amount of attorney's fees awarded by the court.

-To determine whether the ADA website access litigation is abusive, the court will consider the totality of the circumstances to determine if the primary purpose of the litigation is to obtain payment from the defendant due to the costs of defending the action in court.
-To make such a determination, the trier of fact may assess the following factors:
+In determining whether any litigation that alleges any website access violation is abusive, the court must consider the totality of the circumstances to determine if the primary purpose of the litigation that alleges a website access violation is obtaining a payment from a defendant.
+To make such a determination, the court can assess the following factors:

-(5) Whether the plaintiff or the lawyer filing on behalf of the plaintiff is a resident of Missouri or is licensed to practice law in this state;
+(4) Whether the filing party or lawyer filing the litigation is a resident of this State or is licensed to practice law in this State;

 Citations: 537.1250